National Bankshares Raises Taseko Mines (TSE:TKO) Price Target to C$3.25

-Taseko Mines (TSE:TKO – Get Rating) (NYSE:TGB) had its price objective raised by analysts at National Bankshares from C$3.00 to C$3.25 in a note issued to investors on Friday, BayStreet.CA reports.
-National Bankshares’ target price suggests a potential upside of 16.91% from the company’s previous close.
+Taseko Mines (TSE:TKO – Get Rating) (NYSE:TGB) had its price objective increased by National Bankshares from C$3.00 to C$3.25 in a research report report published on Friday, BayStreet.CA reports.

-A number of other equities research analysts have also weighed in on TKO.
-Scotiabank dropped their price objective on shares of Taseko Mines from C$3.00 to C$2.75 in a report on Thursday, February 24th.
-Liberum Capital reissued a “sell” rating on shares of Taseko Mines in a research note on Thursday, January 20th.
-Finally, Panmure Gordon raised shares of Taseko Mines to a “buy” rating and set a C$3.38 price objective for the company in a report on Thursday, March 10th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and three have issued a buy rating to the company.
-According to MarketBeat.com, Taseko Mines presently has a consensus rating of “Hold” and a consensus price target of C$3.23.
+TKO has been the topic of a number of other research reports.
+Liberum Capital reiterated a sell rating on shares of Taseko Mines in a research report on Thursday, January 20th.
+Panmure Gordon raised Taseko Mines to a buy rating and set a C$3.38 price objective on the stock in a research note on Thursday, March 10th.
+Finally, Scotiabank reduced their price objective on Taseko Mines from C$3.00 to C$2.75 in a research note on Thursday, February 24th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat.com, Taseko Mines has an average rating of Hold and an average target price of C$3.23.

-In other news, Director Robert Allan Dickinson sold 100,000 shares of the business’s stock in a transaction on Friday, April 1st.
+In other Taseko Mines news, Director Robert Allan Dickinson sold 100,000 shares of Taseko Mines stock in a transaction on Friday, April 1st.
 The shares were sold at an average price of C$2.93, for a total value of C$293,000.00.
-Following the completion of the sale, the director now directly owns 272,000 shares in the company, valued at C$796,960.
-Insiders have sold 110,000 shares of company stock worth $319,200 over the last three months.
+Following the completion of the transaction, the director now directly owns 272,000 shares of the company’s stock, valued at approximately C$796,960.
+In the last quarter, insiders have sold 110,000 shares of company stock worth $319,200.

 Taseko Mines Limited, a mining company, acquires, develops, and operates mineral properties.
 The company explores for copper, molybdenum, gold, niobium, and silver deposits.
 It holds 75% interest in the Gibraltar mine located in British Columbia.
 It also holds 100% interest in Yellowhead copper project, the Aley niobium project, and the New Prosperity gold and copper project located in British Columbia; and the Florence copper project located in Arizona.